invertase/java-docs-samples/memorystore/valkey/session/GUIDE.md

 </dependency>
 ```

-### Connecting the Service layer
+### Connecting the Service Layer

-Next, add the following to route logic to the API.
+Next, add the following to the route logic in the API.

 #### Logging in a user